-Enclosing characters in double quotes preserves the literal value of all characters within the quotes, with the exception of \$, ', and \.
-The characters \$ and ' retain their special meaning within double quotes.
-The backslash retains its special meaning only when followed by one of the following characters: \$, ', ", \, or <newline>.
+Enclosing characters in double quotes preserves the literal value of all characters within the quotes, with the exception of , ', \, and, when history expansion is enabled, !.
+The characters and ' retain their special meaning within double quotes.
+The backslash retains its special meaning only when followed by one of the following characters: , ', '', \, or <newline>.
 A double quote may be quoted within double quotes by preceding it with a backslash.
-When command history is being used, the double quote may not be used to quote the history expansion character.
+If enabled, history expansion will be performed unless an ! appearing in double quotes is escaped using a backslash.
+The backslash preceding the ! is not removed.